dataobservatory-eu/competition-data-observatory/content/data/api/index.md

 All the data and the metadata are available as open data, without database use restrictions, under the [ODbL](https://opendatacommons.org/licenses/odbl/) license.

+The **Competition Data Observatory** temporarily shares an API with the [Economy Data Observatory](https://economy.dataobservatory.eu/), which serves as an incubator for similar economy-oriented reproducible research resources.

 ## Indicator table {#indicator-table}